baileymauss/baileymauss/README.md

 ### 🌱 I’m currently learning
 ---

 Everything!
-Brushing up on my `Git` and `Python`, tinkering with `Jekyll` and `Netlify` to get my personal website up and running, and working on deepening my knowledge of `SQL Server` and `Tableau`.
+Brushing up on my `Git` and `Python` and working on deepening my knowledge of `MySQL` and `Tableau`.
 I can't wait to share what I've learned with you!

 ### 📧 Connect with me!
 ---